axilmar/parserlib/README.md

 The `skip_parse_node` parameter represents a parse node (or a value convertible to a parse node) that is used to identify where the error stops in the input; it is optional.

+IF no skip parser is provided, then the parse position is not advanced.

 This feature allows parsers to handle errors, then continue parsing.

 Any parse node can be a skip parse node; side effects of parse nodes are cancelled if used as skip parse nodes; the current parse context is not affected by them.